IonutBostan/notes/articles/get-started-with-okrs.md

 To better understand the organisation revenue model, try filling out the following sentence: We sustain ourselves by `________` in order to `_________`.

+The OKRs don't need to incorporate every task in a team but what needs to be done differently or what needs to be changed in order to pursue the mission of the team.
+OKRs are not the same as your team's daily tasks.

+The KPIs (Key performance indicators) need to be separate for the team OKRs.
+The important part about the OKRs is picking the KPIs that matter in the quarter ahead and track the changes that you're trying to accomplish.

+An important step in setting the right objectives as a team is to request feedback from you teammates.
+Before asking for feedback try to think if the objective is following the three rules of an good objective:

+- Is it meaningful?
+- Is it audacious?
+- Is it inspiring?

+When asking for feedback on objectives you can use the following five questions to guide the feedback:

+- Are you asking for an incremental change, a leap or a discovery?
+- Can you make your Objective more specific?
+- Can your Objective be more action-oriented?
+- Can you say the same Objective in a more concise way?
+- Can you make it more memorable?

 Source -> https://www.whatmatters.com/get-started